sofianeazogagh/ObliviousTM/README.md

 This script allows you to execute a proof of concept of an Oblivious Turing Machine with various configurations.

-## Dependancies
+## Dependencies

-You need to install Rust and Cargo to use it with tfhe-rs.
+You need to install Rust and Cargo to use tfhe-rs.

 First, install the needed Rust toolchain:
 ```bash